ilyla/Sleepy-Story-Samantha/ScottsSecretPlans - DO NOT READ - SPOILERS.md

 2) Make Anon Rebecca's pet - muahahaha

-3) Have Samantha ask to watch a trance, but accidentally get sucked in (person being tranced is Gaige, and I'll be the trancer!)
+3) Have Samantha ask to watch a trance, but accidentally get sucked in (person being tranced is Gaige, and I'll be the trancer!)(Optional- double teaaaaaam -Gaige)

 4) Make me trance Samantha again and have her send pics (with consent)